 Being smart marketers themselves, the two best email marketing software providers Mailchimp and Aweber, collect plenty of data so that the user can perform the necessary analytics.
 Although there is not much difference in the actual data that they make available, there is a difference in how the insights are presented.

-Just like their interface, the Aweber analytics reports are not as modern.
-However, advanced subscriber and email data is available when you know what you are looking for.
+Aweber analytics reports are not as modern looking however, advanced subscriber and email data is available when you know what you are looking for.

 Though the available data is very similar, Mailchimp still comes out stronger because of the user-friendly experience of its analytics reports.

 After the initial import, each software requires additional database mapping so that the data fits the software’s own list fields.
-Generally, users find this process easier in Mailchimp.
+Generally, users find this process easier in Aweber.

 There is a tie when it comes to database import.
-Aweber is more flexible in the formats while Mailchimp has a better user experience in translating to their list fields.
+Aweber is more flexible in the formats.

 Insight into what kind of emails are read as spam by different email providers is a very important piece of information for email marketing.
 Since there are so many email providers, it can be a chore to create a setup that will pass all spam screening software.